onursenture/onursenture.github.com/_posts/2019-01-05-my-fight-with-laziness.markdown

 - Design the side project for PrimeTek interns
 - Update resume and Linkedin profile
 - Change the design of OnurSenture.com
+- Add more icons to PrimeIcons pack
+- Try to sell something on CreativeMarket, ThemeForest, etc.
+- Design and upload at least 25 icons to TheNounProject
 - **Categorize and Reorder this list. 😅**

 Note #1: List is growing so reordering and categorizing might help to prioritize tasks.